Bad Racket: A Mastering Studio in Cleveland

 Send high quality WAV or AIFF Files.

-Audio files should not crushed with compression.
-Not extremely quiet but also not clipping in the red hard.
+Audio files should not be crushed with compression.
+They should not be extremely quiet, but also not clipping in the red hard.
 Look at the files in an audio editor.
-Do they look like happy furry wave forms or black slug blobs?
-Remove or reduce the final compression, limiting, or volume maximizers on the final bus which are just to raise the overall volume.
+Do they look like happy, furry waveforms or black slug blobs?
+Remove or reduce the final compression, limiting, or volume maximizers on the final bus, which are just to raise the overall volume.

 Send the same bit depth and sample rate that you recorded and mixed at.
-For example, if you recorded at 44.1k 24 bit then send 44.1k 24 bit stereo WAV’s of your mixes.
-Don’t send mp3 m4a or wma files unless there is no other option.
+For example, if you recorded at 44.1k 24-bit, then send 44.1k 24-bit stereo WAVs of your mixes.
+Don’t send MP3, M4A, or WMA files unless there is no other option.
 There is a reduction in quality for these types of compressed files.

-Avoid Over compression
+Avoid Over Compression

 A mix that has already been very compressed will likely change very little for the better in mastering.
 A square waveform in the editor is usually bad.
 Although waveforms in the DAW will usually grow larger as work on the mix progresses, you want something with at least a few dB of headroom for the mastering stage.
 Once that headroom is lost, there is nothing that can be done to get it back.
 If you resist the urge to send the loudest mixes possible, the mastered version will be even better, with a natural compression and punchiness, and none of the bad side effects that over compressed music can have.
 We will make sure your mixes are at industry standard volumes for your style and taste.